Guidance

 Recommendations for research

 The guideline committee has made the following recommendations for research.
-The committee's full set of research recommendations is detailed in the full guideline.
+The committee's full set of recommendations for research are detailed in the full guideline.

 1 Psychological and pharmacological interventions for people with paraphilic disorders